Research

 Sequence model interpretability

-Predicting the next input yields representations that encode relational structure amongst the inputs: a RNN path integrates and binds the input tokens to their absolute locations in 2D scenes, in-context.
+Predicting the next input encodes relational structure amongst the inputs: a RNN path integrates and binds the input tokens to their absolute locations in 2D scenes, in-context.

 Scene representation